lbiryukov/qsea/README.md

 * format_use_thou (int, optional): Use thousands separator for the object to be created.
 Defaults to 0.
 * format_dec (str, optional): Decimal separator for the object to be created.
 Defaults to ','.
 * format_thou (str, optional): Thousands separator for the object to be created.
 Defaults to ''.
+* base_color (str, optional): Base color (hex) for the object to be created.
+Defaults to None.
+* source (variable, measure or dimension, optional): Source object for the object to be created.
+Defaults to None.

 Returns: True if the object was created successfully, False otherwise.
 Only parameters applicable to the specific class will be used